cindybarreto/cindybarreto.github.io/README.md

-## Current Research and Conservation Projects
+## Past Research and Conservation Projects
-I am also collaborator in the following research and/or conservation projects:
+I also collaborated in the following research and/or conservation projects:

 **Lateral subsidies from aquatic to terrestrial environments mediated by vertebrates: similarities and contrasts between marine and estuarine islands**